 Our last telecommuting disadvantage concerns mostly employees.
 Working from home might sound like heaven, but some people find it hard to separate personal and professional life.
 The telecommuting policy does not make things any easier, since no one will stop you from working all day long.

-Lunch breaks, short walks around the office, and little snacks are necessary intermissions to rest your mind.
+Lunch breaks short walks around the office, and little snacks are necessary intermissions to rest your mind.
 So, if you are living alone and working even harder than before the COVID-19 pandemic, rethink your priorities and start taking care of yourself.
 Eat healthily, drink water, walk, and take breaks.
-Turn off your laptop and don’t check your email after the end of business.
+Turn off your laptop and don’t check your email after the end of the business.
 Burnout is not for in-office employees.
 It can also plague employees at home too if they keep working long hours.

-Telecommuting advantages and disadvantages are not the same for every member of the team.
+Telecommuting's advantages and disadvantages are not the same for every member of the team.
 Employers should tend to employees’ problems, choose the best collaboration and management tools, and educate themselves on effective working practices.
 Then, managing projects and teamwork productivity will seem like a child’s play.